jaspass04/AgrowiseOliveService/README.md

 - **Apache Tomcat Server (9.0 or higher)**
 - **MySQL Server**

-## Installation
+# Installation and Set-Up

-1. Clone the repository:
+## 1. Clone the repository:

    git clone https://github.com/yourusername/AgroWise-OliveSmart-JSP.git
    cd AgroWise-OliveSmart-JSP

-2. Connect to Your Database
+## 2. Connect to Your Database and OpenWeather API

 The application requires a MySQL database.
 Follow these steps to configure your database connection: